ncase/anxiety/scenes/act3.md

 r: But that's exactly why we must do thrilling, death-defying stunts!
 Party hard!
 Carpe diem!
 Snort coke off a hooker's ass, #YOLO!

 r: Let's show that animal we don't give two *dicks* about its bitching!
-Jump.
+Jump in.

 h2: Uh, but sometimes, um... fear has a point...